Kish is a small resort island off the southern coast of Iran.

 They are very hardworking and are fishing and cleaning fish under the bright sunlight.
 They are often young and seem to be satisfied with their presence in this area.

-My two brothers had to go to work because the quarantine was not officially announced by the government.
+Both my brothers had to go to work because quarantine was highly recommended, but not mandatory.